alyssahondrade/sqlalchemy-challenge/.ipynb_checkpoints/README-checkpoint.md

 3. Open terminal and navigate to the folder that will contain the local repository.

-4. Use `git clone <link>` to clone a copy of the repository to your local machine.
+4. Use `git clone <link_url.git>` to clone a copy of the repository to your local machine.

 5. Add the starter code to the folder then use:

     `git add .`

     `git commit -m <commit_message>`

     `git push origin main`

 ### Part 1